End of Life Operating System Exception Request Procedure

 If the device does not require a network connect to operate, disconnect the device from the network

-If the device does require a network connection, work with NSG to determine an appropriate mitigation strategy by sending email to firstname.lastname@example.org.
+If the device does require a network connection, work with the acting Security Facilitator to determine an appropriate mitigation strategy by sending email to email@example.com.

 - Fill out the OS Exception Form located at https://go.illinois.edu/osexception.
 See the details about the form below.
 The person filling out the form will get a confirmation email message with the answers they put in the form plus a risk level.
 If the risk level is 'low', normally an exception will be granted with the required signatures and no other work.

-- Once the form is filled out, OPIS will send an approval form to our security liaison (Sandra Thompson, email@example.com).
-She will work with the IT Pro or system owner to get the necessary unit head signatures and the form back to OPIS for approval.
+- Once the form is filled out, OPIS will send an approval form to our security liaison (Brian Nicely, firstname.lastname@example.org).
+He will work with the IT Pro or system owner to get the necessary unit head signatures and the form back to OPIS for approval.

 - Once the exception is granted, update the AD object description to include the following: OSException:Windows 7; OSExceptionDate:MM/DD/YYYY; OSExceptionRequestNumber:XXXXXX